linuxras/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="TextBox.Enabled" .boolean} *Enabled*
 : If set, user can enter text into the `TextBox`.

+{:id="TextBox.ErrorText" .text} *ErrorText*
+: Sets the right-hand compound drawable of the TextBox to the "error" icon and sets an error message that will be displayed in a popup when the TextBox has focus.

 {:id="TextBox.FontBold" .boolean .do} *FontBold*
 : Specifies whether the text of the `TextBox` should be bold.
  Some fonts do not support bold.